Södertälje syd railway station: History

-The current Södertälje Syd station was inaugurated in 1995 along with the Igelsta Bridge as part of the Grödingebanan rail project, a 31-kilometer-long double-track railway between Järna and Flemingsberg.
+The current Södertälje syd railway station was inaugurated in 1995 along with the Igelsta Bridge as part of the Grödingebanan rail project, a 31-kilometer-long double-track railway between Järna and Flemingsberg.

 Due to the hilly terrain and the presence of the busy Södertälje Canal, railway development through Södertälje has been challenging.
 Grödingebanan was built to shorten travel times compared to the old, winding route, which could be handed over for exclusive use by commuter trains.
 At the time of its opening, it was Sweden's first example of a modern railway, featuring numerous tunnels, deep rock cuttings, and high viaducts.
-As part of this modernisation, stations were relocated farther from city centers, with Södertälje Syd being a prime example, replacing Södertälje Södra (renamed Södertälje Hamn in 1994) as the main station for long-distance and regional trains.
+As part of this modernisation, stations were relocated farther from city centers, with Södertälje syd being a prime example, replacing Södertälje södra (renamed Södertälje hamn in 1994) as the main station for long-distance and regional trains.

 Facilities

 The station has a central waiting hall located between the upper and lower stations, with escalators and elevators providing access.
 Parking and bicycle facilities are available, and the station is fully accessible for passengers with disabilities.